mathworks/docmaker/tbx/docmakerdoc/automation.md

 # Build automation

-In this age of DevOps, you will want to automate documentation generation as part of toolbox publishing.
-This is achieved best by using projects, source control integration, and (from R2022b) the [MATLAB Build Tool](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html).
+You can automate documentation generation as part of toolbox publishing using projects, source control integration, and (from R2022b) the [MATLAB Build Tool](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html).

 Here we set out an example using DocMaker itself.
 You can adapt this example to your needs.